SWAROBO/model-viewer-react/Tasks/note_to_agent.md

 -   **Robust E2E assertions for 3D viewers**: Instead of relying on `toBeVisible()` for the main container of a 3D viewer, it's more reliable to assert on the presence and dimensions of the `canvas` element that the 3D engine renders, with an increased timeout to account for initialization time.
 -   **Separating Vitest and Playwright test runs**: It's crucial to configure `vite.config.mts` to exclude Playwright test files (`*.spec.ts`) from Vitest runs (`npm run test`) and run Playwright tests separately using `npm run test:e2e`.
 -   **Installing Playwright browsers**: Remember to run `npx playwright install` if browser executables are not found.

+## 16. E2E Testing for Model Loading

+-   The existing `e2e/app-load.spec.ts` test can be adapted to test model loading by adding a `splatURL` query parameter to the `page.goto` call.
+This triggers the `useSplatWithProgress` hook and the `ModelLoadingProgress` component.
+-   Creating a dummy `.splat` file (e.g., `public/test.splat`) is necessary to simulate a model load without requiring a real, large model file.
+-   Assertions on the `model-loading-progress-container` to be hidden and the `canvas` element to be visible are sufficient to verify successful model loading in E2E tests.
+-   **Mocking `useModelData` in Playwright**: When mocking `useModelData` using `page.addInitScript` (e.g., `window.__MOCKED_USE_MODEL_DATA__`), ensure that the `useModelData` hook itself (`src/hooks/useModelData.ts`) explicitly checks for and uses this global mock.
+Without this check, the hook will attempt to fetch real data, bypassing the mock and leading to test failures, especially when trying to force error states.
+The fix involved modifying `src/hooks/useModelData.ts` to prioritize the `window.__MOCKED_USE_MODEL_DATA__` if it exists.